-Allisun Romain is a part-time Compliance Assistant and Graduate Student Worker in the Department of Research Compliance.
-In her role, Allisun is responsible for administrative management, campus outreach and education, and supporting researchers and review staff throughout the IRB process.
-Allisun earned her B.A. in Psychology at Monmouth University, and is currently working toward earning her M.A. in Psychological Sciences here at Montclair State.
-During her undergraduate studies, she worked as an assistant in a Human-Animal Welfare Collaboratory, as well as a teaching assistant in a 300-level psychology research lab.
-In the future, Allisun hopes to use her research experience and psychology background to teach and lead in higher education.
+Allisun Romain is a Compliance Coordinator in the Office of Research Compliance here at Montclair State University.
+In her role, Allisun is responsible for administrative management, export control compliance, campus outreach and education, and providing support to researchers and review staff throughout the IRB process.
+Allisun earned her B.A. in Psychology from Monmouth University in May of 2022, and is currently set to graduate with her M.A. in the Psychological Sciences from Montclair in May of 2024.
+Leading up to her first role in the field as a part of MSU, Allisun collected years’ worth of human-subjects and social/behavioral research experience as a student, lab assistant, and teaching assistant.

 Alexandra McGinley is our Graduate Assistant in the Office of Research Compliance for the 2023-2024 school year.
 Her duties include supporting the office with various administrative tasks, as well as assisting staff and researchers throughout the IRB process.
 Alexandra earned her B.A. in Psychology at Rutgers University and is currently working toward earning her M.A. in Industrial/Organizational Psychology here at Montclair.
 During her undergraduate studies, she worked in a Social/Organizational lab studying the effects of Covid-19 on the undergraduate population.
 In the future, Alexandra’s goal is to make work environments healthier and more productive spaces for employees.
 Outside of academic settings, Alexandra enjoys spending time in nature and alongside her friends and family.